kanishkegb/CSCI-6527-projects/Project-4/README.md

   <img src="./images/fluke.jpg"  width="300"/>
 </center>

 Currently, the identification is done manually.
 The [Kaggle](https://www.kaggle.com/c/whale-categorization-playground) initiated a project to help automate the whale identification.
+The challenging part is the low number imagery from the each type of whale.
 I thought I would contribute to this project for my final project.
+Since this is my first machine learning experience, this way, I get to learn machine learning while helping to save thousands of whales all around the world!

 <!-- Names of everyone in your group.
 Introduction (problem –Why, with real‐world applications), and one illustrative example output.